Kieran Foran: 2015

 On 23 January 2015, Foran was named in the Sea Eagles 2015 NRL Auckland Nines squad.
 On 13 February 2015, Foran was selected at five-eighth for the NRL All Stars in the 2015 All Stars match at Cbus Super Stadium.
 The NRL All Stars lost 20–6.

 On 16 March 2015, Foran ended weeks of speculation over his future by informing teammates he was joining the Parramatta Eels from 2016, Foran who was off contract at the end of the 2015 season was understood to have agreed a four-year deal worth $AUD4.8 million with Parramatta from 2016.
 For the 2015 Anzac Test, against Australia at Suncorp Stadium, Foran played at five-eighth and assisted the Kiwis to a 26–12 victory, resulting in the Kiwis defeating the Kangaroos 3 times in a row, the first time since 1953.

 On 3 July 2015, Foran officially signed a two-year contract with the Parramatta Eels, with an option for an additional two years, starting in 2016.

 At the time of his signature, Parramatta legend Peter Sterling said that Foran's signing was the "most important signing" in the club's history.

-Manly finished the 2015 NRL season at 9th spot, missing out of the Finals since the 2004 NRL season.
+Manly finished the 2015 NRL season in 9th position, missing out on the Finals for the first time since the 2004 NRL season.
 Foran finished his last year with Manly-Warringah Sea Eagles with him playing in 19 matches, scoring 4 tries and kicking 4 goals.
 On 8 September 2015, Foran was named in the New Zealand Kiwis' training squad for their tour of Great Britain.
 Foran later pulled out of the squad due to injury.